Afghan women banned from university 'for not following dress code' - ExBulletin

 The ban announced earlier this week is the latest restriction on women’s rights in Afghanistan ordered by the Taliban since they returned to power in August last year.

-He sparked global outrage, including from Muslim nations who judged him against Islamand the Group of Seven industrialized democracies who said the ban could constitute “a crime against humanity”.
+It sparked global outrage, including from Muslim nations who deemed it un-Islamic, and from the G7 club of wealthy nations who said the ban could amount to “a crime against humanity”.

-But Neda Mohamed Nadeemminister of higher education in the Taliban government, insisted on Thursday that the female students had ignored Islamic instructions, including what to wear or whether to be accompanied by a male relative when traveling .
+But Neda Mohammad Nadeem, minister of higher education in the Taliban government, insisted on Thursday that the students had ignored Islamic instructions, including what to wear or whether to be accompanied by a parent. masculine during their travels.

-“Unfortunately, after 14 months, the instructions of the Ministry of Higher Education of the Islamic Emirate regarding the education of women have not been implemented,” Nadeem said in an interview on state television.
+“Unfortunately, after 14 months, the instructions of the Ministry of Higher Education of the Islamic Emirate regarding the education of women have not been implemented,” Neda Mohammad Nadeem said in an interview with TV.
+State.

 “They were dressing like they were going to a wedding.
 These girls who came from home in college weren’t following the hijab instructions either.”

-The authorities also decided to close these madrassas which only taught female students but were housed inside mosques, Nadeem said.

-The ban on university teaching came less than three months after thousands of female students were allowed to take university entrance exams, many of whom aspired to teaching and medicine as future careers .
+The ban came less than three months after thousands of female students were allowed to take university entrance exams, many of whom aspired to teaching and medicine as future careers.

 Girls’ secondary schools have been closed across most of the country for more than a year – also temporarily, according to the Taliban, although they have offered a litany of excuses as to why they have not reopened.